rawitat/gtypist_lessons/programming_quotes.typ

 S:I think computer viruses should count as life.
 I think it says something about :human nature that the only form of life we have created is purely destructive.
  :We've created life in our own image.

+*:PHIL2_3
+I:[3] Arthur C. Clarke, "2010: Odyssey Two"
+S:Whether we are based on carbon or on silicon makes no fundamental difference;
+ :we should each be treated with appropriate respect.

+*:PHIL2_4
+I:[4] Jaron Lanier, "You Are Not a Gadget" S:Emphasizing the crowd means de-emphasizing individual humans in the design of :society, and whne you ask people not to be people, they revert to bad, mob-like :behaviors.

+*:PHIL2_5
+I:[5] Steve Wozniak
+S:"All of a sudden, we've lost a lot of controls," he said.
+"We can't turn off :our internet; we can't turn off our smartphones; we can't turn off our computers.
+ :You used to ask a smart person a question.
+Now, who do you ask?
+It starts with :g-o, and it's not God..."

+*:PHIL2_6
+I:[6] Michael Crichton, "The Terminal Man"
+S:... we have created a man with not one brain but two.
+This new brain is intended :to control the biological brain.
+The patient's biological brain is the peripheral :terminal -- the only peripheral terminal -- for the new computer.
+And therefore :the patient's brain, indeed his whole body, has become a terminal for the new :computer.
+We have created a man who is one single, large, complex computer :terminal.
+The patient is a read-out device for the new computer, and is helpless :to control the readout as a TV screen is helpless to control the information :presented on it.

+*:PHIL2_7
+I:[7] Veronica Roth, "Divergent"
+S:Two things you should know about me; The first is that I am deeply suspicious of :people in general.
+It is my nature to expect the worst of them.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU